FR | EN

 Plants [3] represent only a small fraction of the diversity across the three kingdoms, as shown in the graph below.

-Vertebrates — the group that includes the species Homo sapiens — are estimated to represent only 0.1% of the species in the Animal kingdom [7], as shown here.
+Vertebrates — the clade that includes the species Homo sapiens — are estimated to represent only 0.1% of the species in the Animal kingdom [7], as shown here.

 EVOLUTION OF SPECIES DIVERSITY